ayman-belarbi/daily-todos/README.md

 # Daily Todos

-Welcome to *Daily Todo's*, a simple and efficient to-do list application built with React and Vite.
+Welcome to *Daily Todos*, a simple and efficient to-do list application built with React and Vite.
 This app allows users to add, edit, and delete tasks, helping you stay organized and on top of your daily tasks.

 ## Features